Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 Mode is the most common element.

-In this case NumPY doesn't have a mode function, so we can import SciPy's `stats` module and use their mode method.
+In this case NumPy doesn't have a mode function, so we can import SciPy's `stats` module and use their mode method.

 First pip install SciPy